OctaForge/libcubescript/README.md

 similarly there are no dependencies on system or architecture specific things, so it should work on any OS and any CPU.

 The C++20 support does not have to be complete.
-Right now, tested compilers include:
+These are the baselines (which are ensured by the CI):

 * GCC 10
-* Clang 11
+* Clang 10 (with libstdc++ or libc++)
 * Microsoft Visual C++ 2019

-Older versions of Clang may work, with no guarantees (GCC 9 does not, though, as it's missing features in libstdc++).
+Older versions of either of these are known not to work.

 You will need [Meson](https://mesonbuild.com/) to build the project.
 Most Unix-like systems have it in their package management, on Windows there is